uidaholib/main-web-redesign_draft/content/open/fellowship/call.md

 Sponsored by the University of Idaho Library

 Think Open Fellowships are now accepting applications for the 2020-2021 academic year!
-[Click here to apply!](https://uidaho.co1.qualtrics.com/jfe/form/SV_9ts4qDf4pTXifpr)
+Click below to apply:

+<a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_9ts4qDf4pTXifpr" class="btn btn-outline-pride-gold">Think Open Application</a>

 **_Call for Applications:_**